cdnnnn/cdn/file.md

   const metricsState = useAppSelector((s) => s.metrics) ?? { allMetrics: [], status: 'idle' as const, error: null };
   // Only `all_metrics` from the API response is used — it's the full
-  // catalog rendered as selectable chips.
-The `metrics` field is ignored. const metricsCatalog: string[] = (metricsState as any).allMetrics ?? [];
+  // catalog rendered as selectable chips. const metricsCatalog: string[] = (metricsState as any).allMetrics ?? [];
   const metricsLoading = (metricsState as any).status === 'loading';